learn-co-curriculum/phase-0-intro-to-js-2-object-iteration/README.md

 }
 ```

-ES2015 introduce a simpler way to express this common path.
-For `Array`s we now
+ES2015 introduced a simpler way to express this common path.
+For `Array`s we
-have `for...of` and for Objects we now have `for...`in`.
+now have `for...of` and for Objects we now have `for...`in`.

 ## Objectives

 1. Define iteration
-2. Discuss what's wrong with `for` loops; "expressivity"
+2. Discuss the Problem of Expressivity with `for` Loops
 3. Iterate over `Array`s with the `for...of` statement.
 4. Iterate over `Sting`s with the `for...of` statement.
 6. Enumerate an object's properties with the `for...in` statement.

 ## Define Iteration

-"Iteration" comes from the Latin word _iterum_ meaning "again."
-Iteration is
-the process of doing the same thing _again_...to each thing in a collection.
+Iteration is doing something again and again "for each" element in the
+collection.

+> **WORD ORIGIN NOTE** If word origins help you remember things, _iterum_ means
+> "again."
+So "iteration" is "again-ation:" expect something to happen again
+> and again!

-## Discuss What's Wrong With `for` Loops; "expressivity"
+## Discuss the Problem of Expressivity with `for` Loops

 So what's wrong with `for` loops?
 They allowed us to iterate too, after all.
 The problem is that they aren't very _expressive_.
 You might have heard this